TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Wallet's design teams have therefore set out to create a wallet whose user experience and interface are as efficient as the best crypto wallets on the market.
 Moreover, the interface is improved every day with feedback from many users of Web3 applications currently in production.

-The UX and UI of the Altme Wallet are among the **best on the market**.
+The UX and UI of the Altme Wallet are among the **bests on the market**.

 Altme Wallet credentials and keys backup and recovery
 ******************************************************